louis2374/Database-Elections-Assignment/README.md

 ## Prerequisites

-Ensure that you have the following installed on your system.
+Ensure that you have the following installed on your system:
 - NPM
 - Node.js
 - PostgreSQL @ 16.1.1